 A Multiple Refractor Housing (MRM) was set up in 1962 on which the various cameras that had until then been attached to the Astrographic and McClean telescopes could be mounted.

-A number of instruments were sent out to the Cape from Greenwich.
+A number of instruments were sent out to the Cape from Herstmonceux.
 These included a Dallmeyer equatorial mount and two Shortt Free Pendulum clocks in 1959, the Danjon Prismatic Astrolabe in 1964 and a kinetheodolite in 1967 for observing artificial satellites.
 The astrolabe was sent for a special program to check the systematic accuracy of the fundamental system of star positions between -4º and -64º.
 Observations of about 1000 stars selected from the ‘bright star’ list of the SRS project were made between 1965 and 1969.
 A by product of this work was a determination of the latitude and longitude from each night's observations, the results of which were reported to the International Polar Motion Service and the Bureau International de l'Heure.